namtoki/English/stock/02_vocablary/phrasal_verb/pqrst.md

 - put ... into practice
   - (実行に移す) He came up with an ingenious, sensible solution and immediately put it into practice.

+## stand

+- stand on one's own two feet
+  - (自立する) Now that I've found that there's no one to turn to, I'll have to stand on my own two feet.

 ## talk

 - talk ... into ...ing